fommil/fpmortals/manuscript/complete.md

   val L: Lookup[Ctx] = Lookup.liftIO(LookupRandom)
 ~~~~~~~~

-A> A compiler plugin that automatically produces the `.liftM` and `.liftIO` would
+A> A compiler plugin that automatically produces `.liftM`, `.liftIO`, and
-A> be a great contribution to the ecosystem!
-A work in progress can be seen at
+A> additional boilerplate that arises in this chapter, would be a great
-A> <https://gitlab.com/fommil/scalaz-free> and welcomes contributors.
+A> contribution to the ecosystem!

 #### Performance